vartanshad/vartanshad.github.io/_posts/2020-11-20-learning_constrained_agents.md

 In thinking about this problem, I was reminded of Chris Sim's now famous rational inattention model.
 We *could* use the Sims framework here.
 The student might have some limited ability to pay attention to a random variable representing the "right" answer.
 Given that, the student chooses to allocate their attention strategically.
 My feeling, though, is that this approach is inadequate, because this decision -- to allocate attention -- is made *blindly*: the student does not see the right answer when they choose what to pay attention to.
 This feels unrealistic, because as we stipulated, a student has access to all information the night before: they can see everything, including information that would have surprised them when they first saw it.

-To help inform my approach, I use two quantities that are similarly motivated to mutual information.
+Therefore, to help inform my approach, I use two quantities that are similarly motivated to mutual information.
 The first is **Kullback-Leibler Divergence** which is defined as (in the discrete case):

 $$D_{KL}(P| | Q) = \sum_{x\in X}P(x)\log \left(\frac{P(x)}{Q(x)}\right)$$